SimonPadbury/baselayer-3/_src/typography.md

 ### Headings

-Heading sizes are set using a _major third_ typographic scale root variable.
-The font size for `h6` and utility class `.h6` is not increased by this scale (remains with the base font size, 1em).
-After that, each heading size is 1.25&times; greater.
+Heading sizes are set a simple typographic scale (but set in **em**, not pt or px).
+The font size for `h6` and utility class `.h6` is not increased by this scale (remains the same as the base font size).

-Example headings:
+Example headings (using heading-size utility classes):

 <p class="h1 mt-3 t-semibold">Heading h1</p>
 <p class="h2 t-semibold">Heading h2</p>